punkave/frontend-challenge/README.md

 The [Open Weather Map API](https://openweathermap.org/current#name) provides a realtime snapshot of the current weather in a given city.
 Since Philadelphia is a small geographical area it is sufficient to obtain the weather for a geographical location central to Philadelphia.
 This API has a free plan, you will need to sign up for an API key.
 This API is well documented.

-## Hosting details

-You'll need to make your app available on a server that we can communicate with from the office, not just on your laptop.
-Although this is not a system administration job, we're interested in seeing that you are comfortable with the fundamentals of making something live on a webserver.
-(Hint: Heroku, Now, Digital Ocean and Linode are all options to consider.)

 ## Criteria

 Your work will be evaluated primarily on: